-When Supernova 1987A first appeared in earthly skies 26 years ago, astronomers were beside themselves with delight.
+February 23-24, 1987.
+When Supernova 1987A first appeared in earthly skies – during the night of February 23-24, 1987 – astronomers were beside themselves with delight.
 It was the closest observed supernova since 1604.
 In this shining pinpoint in our sky, those fortunate to be in Earth’s Southern Hemisphere (in whose sky the supernova appeared) could see the death throes of a giant star.
 The new star remained visible to the eye for many months.
 It has been studied by astronomers for decades since.
-Today (April 2, 2013), astronomers in Australia and Hong Kong released new images and insights about this nearby supernova.
-Their work, published today in Astrophysical Journal, suggests that:
+Follow the links below to learn more about Supernova 1987A.

 1. We are made of stardust.
 When you hear this common phrase, you know that astronomers today believe that a large fraction of the atoms in our bodies were forged inside stars.
 Supernovae are the mechanism by which the atoms created in stars – the same atoms that make up our bodies and all that we know – are released into space.